-Section 7, Dress and General Appearance
+Section 6, Dress and General Appearance

 Many aspects of child rearing belong in the home and are the responsibility of parents.
 We consider each student a representative of his or her parents and family.
 Good grooming and appearance; therefore, are important.
 Take pride in your personal appearance.
-These are expectations during school or at school-sponsored activities:

-- 1. Shorts should exceed fingertips when arms are at side; be appropriate for a school setting; must be worn at or above the hips, and underclothing should not be visible at any time - 2.
+These are expectations during school or at school-sponsored activities: 1.
+Shorts should be equal to or exceed fingertips when arms are at side; be appropriate for a school setting; must be worn at or above the hips, and underclothing should not be visible at any time.

 Mesh shirts, tank tops, bare midriffs, and boxer shorts are not appropriate.
-All T-shirts, etc. must have sleeves and be in good repair; muscle shirts will not be allowed. - 3.
-Hats, sunglasses and bandanas are not appropriate attire in the school building. - 4.
-Clothes should be in good repair.
-Clothing that is ripped or torn above the knee will not be permitted.
-All other clothing with rips, holes or tears will be subject to approval by school personnel. - 5.
-Clothes should not glorify or bring attention to the use of alcoholic beverages, tobacco, and/or drugs. - 6.
-All clothing should be appropriate for outside weather conditions. - 7.
-Student dress and personal grooming shall not be so unusual as to create special attention - 8.
-No wallet chains will be allowed to be worn by or in possession of students. - 9.
-No laser pens/pointers will be allowed on school grounds without special permission from the principal. - 10.
-Winter coats may not be worn during the school day and must be kept in student lockers.
+All T-shirts, etc. must have sleeves and be in good repair; muscle shirts will not be allowed.
+Hats, sunglasses and bandanas are not appropriate attire in the school building.

+4. Clothes should be in good repair.
+Clothing with rips, holes, or tears will be subject to approval by school personnel.

+5. Clothes should not glorify or bring attention to the use of alcoholic beverages, tobacco, and/or drugs.

+6. All clothing should be appropriate for outside weather conditions.

+7. Student dress and personal grooming shall not be so unusual as to create special attention.
+This would include cleavage.

+8. No wallet chains will be allowed to be worn by or in possession of students.

+9. No laser pens/pointers will be allowed on school grounds without special permission from the principal.

+10. Winter coats may not be worn during the school day and must be kept in student lockers.

+11. Hoodies are not allowed to be worn with the hood up inside of school.
 The impressions you make are very important to yourself and your school.
-If a students appearance is such as to cause a spectacle, interrupt classroom activities or embarrass others, he or she will not be permitted to remain in school until the situation is corrected.
+If a student's appearance is such as to cause a spectacle, interrupt classroom activities or embarrass others, he or she will not be permitted to remain in school until the situation is corrected.

-Section 8, Bullying
+Section 7, Bullying

-In order to promote a safe and civil school environment, this district prohibits students from engaging in bullying behavior.
+To promote a safe and civil school environment, this district prohibits students from engaging in bullying behavior.
 Bullying behavior is defined as the use of verbal, nonverbal, written, and electronic communication (including but not limited to instant messaging, text messaging, e-mailing, and using websites) to threaten, intimidate, ridicule, humiliate, or harass any person.